All Episodes

 Thanks for having me.

-Uh this is an important case.
+This is an important case.

-And and unfortunately, when you allow for illegality or unlawfulness or illegal votes, as we've seen here on a widespread scale throughout the state, it waters down those good votes of my clients and others.
+And unfortunately, when you allow for illegality or unlawfulness or illegal votes, as we've seen here on a widespread scale throughout the state, it waters down those good votes of my clients and others.

 And so people talk about integrity, they talk about fairness, but it doesn't mean much unless it's also accurate, right?

-You know, you you mentioned evidence.
+You mentioned evidence.

-You know, this is what we call direct evidence.
+This is what we call direct evidence.

 This isn't even circumstantial evidence.

-Instead, you've got unelected bureaucrats, unelected election officials uh making it up as they go or doing it how they wish it was written.
+But when you have direct evidence of people seeing with their own eyes, serious irregularities, not following the statutes as written, instead you've got unelected bureaucrats, unelected election officials making it up as they go or doing it how they wish it was written.

-Uh that's an abusive process, and that's why we filed suit in the Michigan Supreme Court.
+And that's why we filed suit in the Michigan Supreme Court.

 It's really shocking.

-I've spent my whole professional career trying to get back home, and now that I got here, uh, you know, I'm almost embarrassed because we can't even count.
+And now that I got here, I'm almost embarrassed because we can't even count.

 It's really shameful.